artboost/router5-react-redux/README.md

   The resulting data becomes part props.route.data.
 It can be mapped to the props via the HOC withData, which handles lifecycle functions as well.

-* Simplified child route rendering, with child routes being mapped to the props of parents.
+* Simplified child route rendering, with child routes being added to the props of their parents, ```props.childRoute```.

   This is similar to how react-router handles child routes via ```props.children```